Skip to content

 Do I need to unlock my phone to use a travel eSIM?+

-Your phone must be eSIM-compatible and carrier-unlocked. iPhones from the XS onward and most flagship Android phones from 2020 onward support eSIM.
-If you bought your phone through a carrier on a payment plan, contact them to confirm it is unlocked before purchasing an eSIM.
+Your phone must be eSIM-compatible and carrier-unlocked. iPhones from the XS onward and most flagship Android handsets sold since 2020 support eSIM.
+If you bought the phone on a carrier payment plan, call them and confirm the unlock before you pay.
+Every provider here sells into at least 120 destinations, so the handset is the only real gate.

 When should I activate my travel eSIM?+

-Install and activate your eSIM before you leave home while you still have WiFi access.
-Most providers deliver a QR code instantly after purchase.
-Scan it, download the eSIM profile, and set your data line preferences.
-The plan timer typically starts when you first connect to a network in your destination country, not when you install it.
+Install and activate at home while you still have WiFi.
+Providers deliver the QR code within minutes of purchase.
+Scan it, download the profile, and set your data line.
+The plan clock starts when you first connect to a network at your destination, not when you install.
+An unactivated eSIM stays refundable for up to 180 days, so installing early costs nothing.

 Can I share my eSIM data as a hotspot?+